ireynolds/sms-immunization-manager/website/content/deploy/aws.md

 1. Open up the EC2 dashboard for the US-West (Oregon) availability zone.
 2. Click Launch Instance.
-3. Choose the host operating system "Ubuntu Server 'Ubuntu Server 14.04 LTS (PV)'", with 64 bit selected.
+3. Choose the host operating system "Ubuntu Server 'Ubuntu Server 14.04 LTS (PV)'", with 64-bit selected.
 4. Check that the Instance Type is micro (unless you wish to provision a larger instance).
 5. Click "Next: Configure Instance Details".
 6. Select "No Preference" for the launch subnet.